Low GI Diet Tips #2

 diet01

-Following a low gi diet doesn’t have to be complicated!
-And, there’s no need to consult low gi food lists, once you come to understand that it’s really just about eating foods as close as possible to their original state in nature, with minimal processing.
+Following a Low GI Diet doesn’t have to be complicated!
+And, there’s no need to forever consult low gi food lists, once you come to understand that it’s really just about eating foods as close as possible to their original state in nature, with minimal processing.

 Here are a few additional tips to help with a low gi diet lifestyle –